gpehartz/VisualStudio2015Angular2Seed/README.md

       Restore the dependencies: dnu restore
       - note: "dnu restore" must be started from where the project.json besides.
       - it looks for dependencies in the project.json file and donwloads them if necesarry.
-      - in case when it tries to restore from a wrong seed (our TeamCity repo) specify also the seed (eg: dnu restore -s https://www.nuget.org/api/v2/)
+      - in case when it tries to restore from a wrong seed (for example from a private repository) specify also the seed (eg: dnu restore -s https://www.nuget.org/api/v2/)

     sample projec.json:

     {
         "version": "1.0.0-*",
         "compilationOptions": {